sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 1. Click **Workspace > Manage Users** to share this exact sim, _not a copy_, with any other user.
 2. Enter their email address.
 You can enter multiple addresses.
 3. Toggle whether they only have **Read Only** access.
 This means they will not be able to make any modifications to the simulation in Air, such as deleting it or placing it in an Organization.
-The user can still access consoles and modify the simulation directly.
+The user can ##still access consoles## and modify the simulation directly that way.
 4. Click **Add User**.

-The user(s) will now see the simulation in their Simulations list to access.
+The user(s) will now see the simulation in their [Simulations](https://air.nvidia.com/simulations) list to access.
 The user will not receive any notification they were given access to the sim.

 {{<img src="/images/guides/nvidia-air/ManageUsers.png" alt="" width="600px">}}